dehboris/docs-3/source/docs/theming.md

 ## Registering a Theme {#registering-a-theme}

-Once you've registered your theme, you should register it using the `Filament::serving` and `Filament::style` methods inside the `boot` method of a service provider:
+Once you've created your theme, you should register it using the `Filament::serving` and `Filament::registerStyle` methods inside the `boot` method of a service provider:

 ```php
 use Filament\Filament;